-Two Up – about as Australian as Vegemite, the Hills Hoist and a Koala all wrapped in one.
+Two-Up – it’s the traditional ANZAC Day game that is as Australian as Vegemite, the Hills Hoist and a koala all wrapped in one.

-Tomorrow the nation will come together, whether it be at dawn, 11:00am or at some stage through the day, to remember those who have served or fallen whilst fighting for our country.
+On ANZAC Day, 25 April, the Australian nation comes together.
+Whether it be at dawn, 11:00am or at some stage throughout the day, Aussies remember those who have served or fallen whilst fighting for our country.

-And no matter where you are, or how you decide to celebrate the historic ANZAC Day, thanks to this How-To guide you’ll be able to enjoy the proud pub staple of Two Up.
+And, no matter where you are, or how you decide to celebrate the historic ANZAC Day, thanks to this how-to guide you’ll also be able to join in with the proud pub staple game of Two-Up.

 Boxer: the game owner.
 This person runs the game and the betting.
 They do not bet.